OpenChannelSSD/documentation/docs/qemu.md

 # Qemu Development Environment

 To speed up development, one can pass a kernel image directly to qemu to boot.
-Example kernel config file is provided in the qemu-name repository (/kernel.config).
+Example kernel config file is provided in the qemu-nvme repository (/kernel.config).
 Overwrite .config in the kernel source directory and compile.

 The kernel can be passed through to qemu using the following arguments.